-This course is designed for students who are in the AFA music program or the AA music education program.
-This course is also for non-music majors that meet proficiency standards in piano.
+This course is designed for students who are in the AFA music program or the AA music education program or for non-music majors that meet proficiency standards in piano.
 Students must meet all course proficiencies before moving on to the next level.
 Instruction is delivered weekly in a 30-minute private lesson.
-Meeting times are arranged to fit the student's and instructor's schedule.
-Students will study piano technique, including the following: posturing, fingering, hand position, scales, chords, arpeggios, and treble and bass clef.
-Students must pass co-requisite MUSC-1000 in order to receive a passing grade in applied lessons.
-(1/0/0/0/0/0/15/0/0/0)
+Meeting times are arranged to fit the student's and instructor's schedules.
+Students will study piano technique, including the following: posturing, fingering, hand position, scales, chords, arpeggios, and treble and bass clefs.
+Students must pass co-requisite MUSC-1000 to receive a passing grade in applied lessons.